Getting a flu jab

 It also explains why providers of the vaccine need to make reasonable adjustments.

 Take a look at the following information about getting a flu vaccination this winter.

-The flu vaccine will not protect you from coronavirus, but because of the added risks, it is more important than ever to get your flu vaccine.
+The flu vaccine will not protect you from coronavirus, and the coronavirus vaccine will not protect you from the flu.
+People who catch flu and coronavirus at the same time are more likely to become seriously ill, so it is more important than ever to get your flu vaccine.

 Who can get a flu jab?

 According to Public Health England, having a flu vaccine is the best way to stop people getting the flu.

 People with a learning disability are more likely than other people to become seriously ill if they get the flu.

 You can have the flu vaccination at your GP surgery or at a pharmacy.

 It is free if you are:

 - a person with a learning disability